Sitamarhi Dham Parikrama: Description

 The Sitamarhi Dham Parikrama Yatra is organised by the Shree Janaki Prakatya Sthali Tirtha Kshetra Trust in Sitamarhi.
 It is also known as Chaudha Kosi Parikrama which translates to "The fourteen kosi circumambulation".
 The term Kosi is the unit of large distance used in religious language.
 The Sitamarhi Dham Parikrama Yatra is a 19 days journey in the region of Sitamarhi district.
 The circumambulation starts on the day of Vaishakh Krishna Shashthi from the Urvija Kund at the Janaki Sthan in the city of Sitamarhi.
 In the circumambulation a decorated dola (sedan) of Goddess Janaki is carried out from the Urvija Kund and is circumambulated in the whole journey.
 The first stop of this journey is at the Shiv Mandir of Rajopatti village, where devotees, Sadhus and Saints are welcomed by drinks of sharbat.
 After the completion of the whole journey, it ends at the same place Urvija Kund of the Janaki Sthan on the day of Janaki Navami.
 In the year 2022, it was the 77th Janaki Doli Parikrama Yatra of Sitamarhi Dham.
+In the year 2026, it was the 81st parikrama.
 In the Parikrama, the Dola of Goddess Janaki from the birth place of Janaki, receives a grand welcome from place to place.
 In the Parikrama Yatra, Bhandaras are organized for Sadhu-Saints and devotees at different locations in the holy path and parava(stops) of the journey.
 In the villages of the holy path, arrangements are made for children's feasts, rajbhogs, snacks, fruits and sharbats by the villagers on the path.
 In the village where Dola rests for a night, there Bhajan Kirtan, Shree Rama Katha, discussion on Goddess Sita's character and congratulatory songs are sung by the travellers, devotees and Sadhu-Sants taking part in the Parikrama.
 On the day of Janaki Navami, the internal circumambulation of the Sitamarhi city known as Antar Griha Parikrama is conducted and finally the Parikrama end at the Urvija Kund by celebrating the grand ceremony of Janaki Navami there.